NodeCedu/node-lws/README.md

 * Node 4.x, 5.x support (ABI 46-47).
 * Linux & Mac OS X 10.7+

-*NOTE:* This project started *Jan 13, 2016*.
+NOTE: This project started Jan 13, 2016.
 Please use the issue tracker to report bugs, feature requests and other opinions.
+Also, there might be short periods of time where the (npm) published version is behind the version on GitHub.

 ## Overview
 ```javascript